quintolet/dod-pool-js/README.md

 }
 ```

-If the a job is already marked as "submitted", the worker should wait until the `next_block_time` to get a new job.
+If a job is already marked as "submitted", the worker should wait until the `next_block_time` to get a new job.

 A worker submits answers by `POST /answer`.